MaxonXOXO/circuit-canvas/README.md

 ## 📌 Overview
 This project is a **React-based web application** for building simple circuits visually.
 (May use Vite or Tailwind CSS in future)
 Users can drag electronic components from a sidebar, drop them on a canvas, and arrange them using an invisible grid with snapping support.

-Here’s a draft `README.md` tailored for **Infinite Circuits** and CyberLife Labs.
-It presents your project professionally, sets a roadmap, and positions it as your startup’s first release:

 ---